-The national anthem of China is March of the Volunteers.
+The national anthem of China is the March of the Volunteers.

-The national emblem of China comprises of Tiananmen Gatetower which is under five stars, encircled by ears of grain and with a gear wheel below.
+The national emblem of China is comprised of the Tiananmen Gatetower which is under five stars, encircled by ears of grain and with a gear wheel below.

 The combination of red and gold demonstrates the richness and grandeur of the People's Republic of China.